ShadowXeldron/knux-mod-installer/README.md

 # Knux - A command-line mod installer for Sonic 3 Angel Island Revisited
 ## This program is a work-in-progress.
-DOn't expect it to work
+Don't expect it to work as expected

 ShadowXeldron's terrible ***AND VERY UNFINISHED*** command line-based [Sonic 3 AIR](https://github.com/Eukaryot/sonic3air) mod installer, created by strapping some snakes together